Peer Support Workforce

 The power of peer support between individuals with similar health conditions has been recognized for some time.
 What has been the informal practice of peer support in mental health has become much more formal over the past two decades with the training and certification of peer support workers.
-Certification of peers began in 2001; Medicaid reimbursement in 2007; and by 2016, 44 states offered peer specialist training and certification (Wolf, 2016).
+Certification of peers began in 2001; Medicaid released its first memo on peer support in 2007; and by 2016, 44 states offered peer specialist training and certification (Wolf, 2016).
 A compelling case can be made that this represents the most significant change to the mental health workforce during the current century.

 Foundations of the Peer Support Worker Movement